maggiben/rocko_decoy/website/content/learn/how-to-borrow-from-a-defi-protocol/index.md

-The choice between a floating or a fixed interest rate depends on your risk appetite, time horizon, and market outlook.
+The choice between a floating rate or a fixed interest rate depends on your risk appetite, time horizon, and market outlook.